 The acquisition of Alfamation has been accounted for as a business combination using purchase accounting, and, accordingly, the results of Alfamation have been included in our consolidated results of operations from the date of acquisition.
 The allocation of the purchase price for Alfamation is not yet complete.
 The preliminary allocation of the Alfamation purchase price was based on estimated fair values as of March 12, 2024.
 We are currently working with third-party valuation specialists to assist us with our purchase accounting.
 The information that needs to be gathered from multiple sources, including the records and personnel at Alfamation, is not yet fully assembled.
 As a result, the values reflected below are preliminary and we expect that they may change.
-In particular, we expect that the total value assigned to our technology and customer relationships and the related deferred tax liabilities, the fair value of acquired accounts receivable, inventory and certain accrued expenses may all change as we finalize our assessments.
-In addition, the final working capital adjustment has also not yet been completed.
-Adjustments to these preliminary amounts will be included in the final allocation of the purchase price for Alfamation, which we expect to finalize in the second or third quarter of 2024.
+Adjustments to these preliminary amounts will be included in the final allocation of the purchase price for Alfamation, which we expect to finalize in the third quarter of 2024.
 These adjustments could be material.